Boneworks: Gameplay

 Boneworks uses physics on almost every aspect of the game.
 All objects in the world can be interacted with by the player, taking into account the object's size, weight and material.
 Small objects like cups or hammers can be easily picked up one-handed while larger objects like crates or barrels take more effort to be moved.
 Stationary objects, like railings or mesh fences can be climbed instead of picked up.

 In most VR titles, the player moves through the world via teleportation, and is represented by two non-corporeal hands which respond to the motion controllers.
 Boneworks instead uses a fully simulated body, which uses inverse kinematics based on the location of the player's head and hands.

 This virtual body can be affected by the world around it, and may often be obstructed by objects in the virtual world.
 Analog sticks on the motion controllers moves the player similar to a non-VR game, with sprinting, jumping and crouching all performed either on controllers or in real life.

 In combat, the player is free to use any method to fight back.
 This includes fists, guns, or any object which can be moved, like bricks or chairs.
-Enemies are also be damaged realistically; for example, they can be punched, tripped, headbutted, and have complex injuries such as a broken leg inhibiting their walking.
+Enemies can also be damaged realistically; for example, they can be punched, tripped, headbutted, and have complex injuries such as a broken leg inhibiting their walking.
 Heavier objects, and objects with more momentum, deal more damage but require more effort to move.

 Level design is non-linear, with "very little to no actual game logic", allowing players to reach the end of the level through whatever means possible.
 Players are encouraged to progress through or replay the game as creatively as possible, taking advantage of the physical nature in any way they see fit.
 Examples include stacking boxes to climb over a wall instead of finding the key to the door.
 The game encourages creative ways of completing puzzles, including "cheating" or solving them in an unintended way, similar to how such a puzzle might be solved in a real-life scenario.

 A variety of hidden easter eggs and rewards are found all throughout the main campaign, including 'modules' that unlock additional content.
 These rewards are hidden in 'Boneboxes', which often require extensive exploration or difficult platforming to reach.

 In addition to the main campaign, two gamemodes allow for post-story content.
 The Sandbox game-mode allows the player to experiment with any item or entity in the game that they have unlocked (done by collecting their respective tokens in the campaign).
 Meanwhile, the Arena mode offers extra challenges to players, such as timed battles, weapon swaps and survival.